jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 belong to the model class, instead of hoping that a model trained for local updates will automatically become a good few-step sampler.

-There is still a tradeoff.
-A flow map is harder to learn than a local direction.
-It has to represent a larger move.
-But that difficulty is at least placed in the right part of the problem.
-If the product we want at inference time is a large move, then training should expose and supervise that large move directly.

 This is the broader lesson: before designing the training objective, check whether the inference procedure is well specified.
 Does the sampler see the variables it needs?
 Does its parameterization contain the update it will be